Health Lifestyle

 iStock.com/7romawka7

-There are five main types of keto diets.
+There are five main types of ketogenic diets:

-• The standard ketogenic diet is a very low carbohydrate, moderate protein, high fat diet.
+• The standard ketogenic diet is a very low-carbohydrate, moderate-protein, high-fat diet.
 These macronutrients make up 5%, 20%, and 75% of the diet, respectively.
-However, you can consume as much as 90% fat.
+However, fat content may be increased to as high as 90%.

 • The targeted ketogenic diet allows you to eat more carbohydrates around exercise to help fuel your workouts.

-• The high protein ketogenic diet is similar to the standard version, but focuses even more on protein intake with a ratio of 35% protein, 60% fat, and 5% carbs.
+• The high-protein ketogenic diet is similar to the standard version but emphasizes protein even more, with a ratio of 35% protein, 60% fat, and 5% carbs.

 • And the plant-based ketogenic diet relies heavily on high-fat plant foods such as nuts, seeds, avocados, coconut, and bottled oils, in addition to relatively low-calorie greens.

-Standard & high protein ketogenic diets are the most common; cyclical and targeted are mainly used by athletes.
+Standard and high-protein ketogenic diets are the most common, while the cyclical and targeted varieties are used mainly by athletes.

 What are the Risks of a Ketogenic Diet?